kamal-manchanda/krikey-data-challenge/Part 2/README.md

 Hypothesis: Higher completion rate results in higher engagement/watch time

-How can we increase Engagement?
+My recommendation on how we can increase the completion rate:

-1. Showing the relevant content to users => increasing CTR
+1. Showing more relevant/personalized content to users:
-2. More personalized content => better completion rate
+	i. based on user item interaction/collaborative filtering<br />
+	ii. based on user's preferences like length of the video, feed type etc<br />

 #### 2. Total number of videos watched could be either from For you/recent page or from Explore Page.
 For explore page:
 ```